Ultra-Humanite: Powers and abilities

-The Ultra-Humanite possesses a supergenius intelligence, thus making him twice as smart as Luthor.
+The Ultra-Humanite possesses a super-genius intelligence, thus making him twice as smart as Luthor.
 He has the medical knowledge necessary to surgically transfer his brain into another body without transplant rejection, even when using variously different species.
 His most frequently revisited form is that of a mutated albino gorilla with immense physical attributes and psychic powers.
 He invented numerous advanced weapons, vehicles, and other arcane technology.

-In the New 52, this Ultra-Humanite was portrayed as an alien who feeds on a person's emotions.
+In the New 52, Ultra-Humanite is portrayed as an alien who feeds on a person's emotions.
 To help him do this, he can send out small tentacled creatures that overshadows his victim, as well as draining the fears out of him or her.

 Other versions

-Superman's Reign
+Tangent: Superman's Reign

 An alternate Ultra-Humanite appears in issues three and four of the Tangent: Superman's Reign series.
 This version is a living weapon created by the Soviets that went out of control.
 He is allegedly destroyed in battle by the Tangent version of Superman, but is later revealed that he was preserved and reprogrammed to fight for the Tangent's Superman's cause.
 He is finally destroyed by the combined efforts of the Tangent Batman and New Earth Superman.

 Legends of the DC Universe

-The first three issues of Legends of the DC Universe feature the post-Crisis Superman, early in his career, battling a scientist named Morgan Wilde who, angered by the death of his wife, swears revenge on Luthor and gains the ability to transfer his "life essence" (called "Under-Light") as the U.L.T.R.A.
+The first three issues of Legends of the DC Universe feature the post-Crisis Superman.
+Superman is early in his career and battles a scientist named Morgan Wilde who, angered by the death of his wife, swears revenge on Luthor and gains the ability to transfer his "life essence" (called "Under-Light") as the U.L.T.R.A.
 Humanite.